Find out more about the yield curve and what a parallel shift in the yield curve means for investors.

 What Is a Parallel Shift in the Yield Curve?

-A so-called parallel shift in the yield curve happens when the interest rates on all fixed-income maturities -- short-term, intermediate, and long-term -- increase or decrease by the same number of basis points.
-For example, if 1-year, 5-year, 8-year, 10-year, 15-year, 20-year and 30-year bonds all increased by 1.50 percent, or 150 basis points, over their previous level, this would be a parallel shift in the yield curve because the curve itself didn't change; rather, all data points on it moved to the right of the graph while maintaining its prior slope and shape.
+A so-called parallel shift in the yield curve happens when the interest rates on all fixed-income maturities increase or decrease by the same number of basis points.
+Such a change would shift the yield curve parallel to its present place on the graph without affecting its slope.

 Let's say one-year, five-year, eight-year, ten-year, 15-year, 20-year, and 30-year bonds all increased by 1.5% or 150 basis points over their previous levels.
 This would be a parallel shift in the yield curve because the curve itself didn't change.
 Rather, all data points on it moved in the same direction.
 The curve itself kept its prior slope and shape.